 Kids quickly understood that conduction occurred when two objects touched.
 Again, heat moved from warmer regions to cooler.

 What Is Convection?

 Students moved to two more stations to learn about convection.

 - After pouring warm water into a plastic cup, students used a straw to add colored cold water underneath the warm water.
 Surprisingly, the colored water stayed at the bottom of the cup.

 - As they held a curlicue above an electric candle, groups noticed that it began to spin.
 Warm air was rising off the candle.

-These stations illustrated that warm air or water rises while cold sinks.
+These heat activities illustrated that warm air or water rises while cold sinks.

 What Is Radiation?